loculus-project/loculus/docs/src/content/docs/for-administrators/my-first-loculus.md

 description: Experimenting with a Loculus interface running in a local mini Kubernetes cluster
 ---

+This tutorial will guide you through setting up a test instance for Loculus locally, running on a mini Kubernetes cluster.
+You'll learn how to install dependencies, deploy Loculus, configure a custom organism, and submit sample data.
+By the end, you'll have a Loculus database running on your machine, providing hands-on experience of how things work (but the setup will not be suitable for production use).

 :::note[System requirements]
 This tutorial is intended for Linux.
 It has been tested on a fresh Ubuntu installation running on a DigitalOcean droplet (though you will find it simpler if you are able to run it locally)

 Loculus has considerable resource requirements.
 We would recommend at least 6 GB of RAM and 6 cores for even this test deployment.
 :::

-This tutorial guides you through setting up a test instance for Loculus locally, running on a mini Kubernetes cluster.
-You'll learn how to install dependencies, deploy Loculus, configure a custom organism, and submit sample data.
-By the end, you'll have a Loculus database running on your machine, providing hands-on experience of how things work (but the setup will not be suitable for production use).

 ## Setting up the dependencies